oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 **ETL Step does not begin until this completes successfully**

-## ETL SQL Queries - Insert Step - Bronze Predictions - No Updating
+## [ETL + Process Step] - SQL Queries - Bronze/Silver/Gold Tables - No Updates

-Now that the latest raw records have been written to DuckDB, the ETL can kick off/resume.

-We want to start w/ updating the bronze_predictions table and records since these will be updtaed by other events.

 When inserting from raw data into duckdb, we try to clean up and enrich this data if possible, completing the first step.
+Now that the latest raw records have been written to DuckDB the ETL can kick off.

+We want to start w/ updating the bronze_predictions table and other bronze_records since these reflect newly-arrived events.

 However, many events and data points are not yet available when a prediction is submitted (like the payout).
 These values (and columns) remain null for now.

-This query best captures the old (cold) prediction data and all related events (truevals, payouts) that are already available.
+The `bronze_pdr_prediction` query captures all parameters required to complete a pdr_prediction schema object, by joining across all table and related events (truevals, payouts) that are available in cold (old) data.

-We now have to handle events as-they-are-happening.
+We now have to handle events as-they-are-happening in hot (new) data.
 (Incremental Updates)

 # [TBD - TO COME]